computational-expression/lab02/README.md

 - Keep all your code files in the GitHub repository folder you cloned
 - The `light_controller.py` file is already provided as a starter
 - Your work stays in your local repo and gets committed/pushed to GitHub
-- The MicroPython extension runs files directly from your repo folder on the Pico
+- The MicroPico extension runs files directly from your repo folder on the Pico

 ### Phase 1: Development Environment Setup (20 minutes)
 *Complete this during the in-class session*